caltechlibrary/datatools/README.md

 + [xlsx2csv](docs/xlsx2csv/) - a tool for converting Excel Workbooks sheets to CSV files
 + [xlsx2json](docs/xlsx2json/) - a tool for converting Excel Workbooks to JSON files
 + [yaml2json](docs/yaml2json/) - a tool for converting YAML files to JSON
++ [codemeta2cff](docs/codemeta2cff) - a tool to convert a codemeta.json file into a CITATION.cff file.

 Compiled versions are provided for Linux (amd64), Mac OS X (amd64),